4 Simple Ways to Protect Your Website from Spam Signups

 The idea behind signup forms -

-A sign up form is a strategic marketing move; an important part of your sales process that’ll help you stay engaged with your customers.
+A signup form is a strategic marketing move; an important part of your sales process that’ll help you stay engaged with your customers.
 The signup process creates a database of users that access your web properties.
-At the same time, it supplies important demographic data about users which helps in understanding the user behaviour and then customizing the whole user experience.
+At the same time, it supplies important demographic data about users which helps in understanding the user behavior and then customizing the whole user experience.

 What are Spam Signups?

 Every society has its own set of problems.
 The virtual world is a society in itself.
 It’s the truth that spamming is an issue of the virtual world.
 Bots (also known as web robots) are Automated Software applications.
 These are built to find Signup forms on websites or blogs and submit fake information to their lists.
 In other words, Fake Signups.
 Also, it is a form of spamming.

-These kind of fake signups create a negative impact on the user database, as this same information is used by you to make business decisions – one of which is analysing the customer behaviour.
+These kinds of fake signups create a negative impact on the user database, as this same information is used by you to make business decisions - one of which is analyzing the customer behavior.
 This ultimately makes it difficult to know who your typical subscriber is or how to target relevant content to specific subscribers.
 In this way, it damages the email sending reputation, makes your emails go to SPAM and affects the revenue (ROI).

 So, what are Spam Sign Ups and Spam Bots capable of?